Deterministic Approximate EM Algorithm; Application to the Riemann Approximation EM and the Tempered EM: Materials and Methods

-\subsection{Context and motivation}
+\subsubsection{Context and Motivation}

-In this section, we propose a new class of deterministic EM algorithms with approximated E step.
-This class of algorithms is general and includes both methods that estimate intractable E steps as well as methods that strive to improve the algorithm's solution.
-We prove that members of this class benefit from the same convergence guarantees that can be found in the state of the art references \citep{wu1983convergence, lange1995gradient, delyon1999convergence} for the classical EM algorithm, and under similar model assumptions.
+In this section, we propose a new class of deterministic EM algorithms with approximated E step. {This class of algorithms is very general.
+In particular, it includes methods with deterministic approximations of intractable normalisation constant.
+It also includes optimisation-oriented approximations, such as the annealing approximation used to escape sub-optimal local extrema of the objective.
+In addition, combinations of these two types of approximations are also covered.} We prove that members of this class benefit from the same convergence guarantees that can be found in the state of the art references \citep{wu1983convergence, lange1995gradient, delyon1999convergence} for the classical EM algorithm, and under similar model assumptions.
 The only condition on the approximated distribution being that it converges towards the real conditional probability distribution with a $l_2$ regularity.
-Like the authors of \cite{delyon1999convergence, fort2003convergence, allassonniere2019new}, we work with probability density functions belonging to the curved exponential family.
-The specific properties of which are given in the hypothesis $M1$ of Theorem \ref{thm:main}.\\ \\ The general framework of the EM is the following: a random variable $x$ follows a parametric probability distribution with probability density function (pdf) depending on a parameter $\theta \in \Theta \subset \R^l$.
-We observe independent and identically distributed (iid) realisations of the distribution: $(x^{(1)}, ..., x^{(N)})$ and wish to maximise with respect to $\theta$ the resulting likelihood, which is noted $g(\theta)$.
-In the notations and the discourse, we mostly ignore $x$ as a variable since the observations $(x^{(1)}, ..., x^{(N)})$ are supposed fixed throughout the reasoning.
-In particular, the sample size $N < +\infty$ is finite and fixed throughout this paper.
-We are not considering the asymptotic case where $N \longrightarrow +\infty$.
-We assume there exists a latent variable $z$ informing the behaviour of the observed variable $x$ such that $g(\theta)$ is the integral of the complete likelihood $h(z; \theta)$: $g(\theta) = \int_z h(z; \theta) \mu(dz)$, with $\mu$ the reference measure.
-The conditional density function of $z$ is then $p_{\theta}(z) := h(z; \theta)/g(\theta)$.\\ The foundation of the EM algorithm is that while $ln \, g(\theta)$ is hard to maximise in $\theta$, the functions $\theta \mapsto ln \, h(z; \theta)$ and even $\theta \mapsto \mathbb{E}_{z} \brack{ln \, h(z; \theta)}$ are easier to work with because of the information added by the latent variable $z$ (or its distribution).
-In practice however, the actual value of $z$ is unknown and its distribution $p_{\theta}(z)$ dependent on $\theta$.
-Hence, the EM was introduced by \cite{dempster1977maximum} as the two-stages procedure starting from an initial point $\theta_0$ and iterated over the number of steps $n$: \begin{itemize} \item[] \textbf{(E)} With the current parameter $\theta_n$, calculate the conditional probability $p_{\theta_n}(z)$; \item[] \textbf{(M)} To get $\theta_{n+1}$, maximise in $\theta \in \Theta$ the function $\theta \mapsto \mathbb{E}_{z \sim p_{\theta_n}(z)} \brack{ln \, h(z; \theta)}$; \end{itemize} Which can be summarised as:
+Like the authors of \cite{delyon1999convergence, fort2003convergence, allassonniere2021new}, we work with probability density functions belonging to the exponential family.
+The specific properties of which are providen in the hypothesis $M1$ of Theorem \ref{thm:main}.